moriyalb/rades-rave/README.md

 * `rades-rave` is just use for quickly server development.
 Sometimes you don't really want to concern about the database detail.
 * `rades-rave` is worked well with `rades` solution.
 [Learn More](https://github.com/moriyalb/rades)
 * `rades-rave` don't support really `sql` features, it's just a very very lightweight, simply simulation.
+* `rades-rave` is not a stand-alone service.
+No network, no configure, just require it and use.